gotson/komga-website/website/docs/guides/read-progress.md

 MangaBox can [sync read status and reading progress, sync back reading status of offline books](mangabox.md#track-read-progress).

+### KMReader

+KMReader [syncs reading progress automatically in real-time](kmreader.md#track-read-progress) as you read, and syncs back progress when reconnecting after offline reading.

 ## Unread and in progress indicators

 The book card will display read progress indicators: